aws-samples/smartcycle-v1/README.md

 ###

-### Test your Smartcycle deployment Download the Smartcycle Artifacts to the DeepLens Device
+### Test your Smartcycle project - Art-of-the-possible deployment Download the Smartcycle Artifacts to the DeepLens Device.

 ###

-Once the Smartcycle deployment has been successful, you can now run the any demo videos to test the hazard detection functionality provided by the deeplens-object-detection Lambda.
+Simulation purpose only.
+Once the Smartcycle deployment has been successful, you can now run any demo videos to test the hazard detection functionality provided by the deeplens-object-detection Lambda.
 If you have ANT+ sensors, you can also run the multi\_ant\_demo.py Python script to capture sensor data.

 ### Note that each of these MP4 demo video files is approximately 720MB in size.You now need to download and configure the code artifacts required to run Smartcycle.